This post contains affiliate links.

 However, I know there are also negatives to traveling full time and securing a long term visa as a digital nomad definitely has its perks.

-If you’re on the market for somewhere more permanent to settle down for a bit, this list of six countries with long term visas for digital nomads will help you find the perfect place!
+If you’re on the market for somewhere more permanent to settle down for a bit, this list of nine countries with long term visas for digital nomads includes freelance visas for digital nomads, passive income visas for digital nomads, and much more, and will help you find the perfect place!

 Ready to go?
 Take the leap, buy that ticket, and get ready for the adventure of a lifetime!

 This article is part of the Digital Nomad Series.
 Read the rest below:

 Then, explore the complete Long Term Travel series for more insider tips on making the transition to a location independent lifestyle.

 Like it?
 Pin it!